HungryProton/polygon_path/README.md

 ## How to use

-- Add a GM Path node to your scene
+- Add a PolygonPath node to your scene
-- When a GM Path is selected, new controls will appear on top of the viewport
+- When a PolygonPath is selected, new controls will appear on top of the viewport
 - 3 modes are available
   + First button is the Select mode, allows you to move the handles
   + Second button is the Add mode, clicking on the plane will add a new point at the end of the path